Querétaro–Atlas riot: Consequences

-In response to the event, the Liga MX announced that all matches held on Sunday, the following day, would be postponed and are rescheduled at the request of the players union, Asociación Mexicana de Futbolistas.
+The Liga MX announced that all matches held on Sunday, the following day, would be postponed and are rescheduled at the request of the players union, Asociación Mexicana de Futbolistas.
 The league's disciplinary committee as well as that of the Mexican Football Federation started an investigation into the riots.
-Its female counterpart, the Liga MX Femenil, also announced that matches held on March 6 would be postponed and rescheduled.
+Its female counterpart, the Liga MX Femenil, also announced that matches held on 6 March would be postponed and rescheduled.

-The league confirmed that the match between Querétaro and Atlas would be rescheduled at a later date where it would play the remaining time left on the match as required under the league's competition regulations.
-In addition, the Liga de Expansión MX, the second-level league of the Mexican football league system, also announced that all matches scheduled between March 8 and 13 of 2022 would be played behind closed doors.
+The league confirmed that the match between Querétaro and Atlas would be rescheduled at a later date where teams would play the time remaining on the match as required under the league's competition regulations.
+In addition, the Liga de Expansión MX, the second-level league of the Mexican football league system, also announced that all matches scheduled between 8 and 13 March 2022 would be played behind closed doors.
 At least five officials, which included police and civil defense employees as well as three people involved for planning and preparation, were suspended after the riots.

-On March 8, 2022, the Liga MX banned fans from attending Querétaro's home matches for up to a year, requiring all home matches to be played behind closed doors, banned the Querétaro barras for up to three years, and also banned the club's owners, Manuel Velarde, Gabriel Solares, Alfonso Solloa, Javier Solloa, and Greg Taylor, from conducting league-related activities for up to five years.
-It also required the club to be transferred to a new owner, where it will be transferred to its original owners, Grupo Caliente, which also owns Club Tijuana and must sell Querétaro by the end of the year.
-If Grupo Caliente fails to sell the club, then the league will take ownership of the club.
+On 8 March 2022, the Liga MX banned fans from attending Querétaro's home matches for up to a year, requiring all home matches to be played behind closed doors, banned the Querétaro barras for up to three years, and also banned the club's owners, Manuel Velarde, Gabriel Solares, Alfonso Solloa, Javier Solloa, and Greg Taylor, from conducting league-related activities for up to five years.
+It also required the club to be transferred to a new owner, where it will be transferred to its original owners, Grupo Caliente, which also owns Club Tijuana and must sell the team by the end of the year.
+If Grupo Caliente fails to sell the club then the league will take ownership of the club.
 It also ruled the match a win for Atlas, with the score recorded 0–3 after Atlas scored 0–1 before it was abandoned.
-It also fined the current owners MX$1.5 million (US$70,450) ordered the club's youth and women's teams to play behind closed doors, and also banned Atlas-affiliated barras from attending home matches for up to six months.
+It also fined the current owners $1.5 million pesos and ordered the club's youth and women's teams to play behind closed doors, and also banned Atlas-affiliated barras from attending home matches for up to six months.

-The league also announced that new security and safety measures will be implemented for the teams by the 2022–23 season, including facial recognition and fan IDs where they must register and identify members of a team's supporters groups, while minors will now be banned from being in supporter groups sections.
-It also banned private security in stadiums and requiring state, local, and municipal police to prove security for all matches.
+The league also announced that new security and safety measures would be implemented for the teams by the 2022–23 season, including facial recognition and fan IDs where they must register and identify members of a team's supporters groups, while minors will now be banned from being in supporter groups sections.
+The league also banned private security in stadiums and requiried state, local, and municipal police to prove security for all matches.
 The Liga MX will also not disaffiliate Querétaro from the league to avoid any interference with the rest of the 2022 Clausura season.

+Arrests of involved

-On March 8, 14 suspects, all male, were arrested in connection to the violence.
+On 8 March, 14 male suspects were arrested in connection to the violence.
 Two were released shortly thereafter due to lack of evidence.